-If you would like information about Florida's Landlord/Tenant Rights, click to read about it on the Legal Services of North Florida's website.
+If you would like information about Florida's Landlord/Tenant Rights, please visit the Florida Bar's website.

 The City of Tallahassee Mediation Program will use Florida Supreme Court certified mediators.
 The mediation process is begun by the completion and submittal of a referral form to the City of Tallahassee, City Attorney's Office.

 There are two ways to submit a referral form to the City Attorney's Office:

 Landlords: If you would like to be included as a willing participant in this program, please visit our Landlord Participation Agreement Form and submit your information online.